fishilico/generic-config/windows/windbg-kd.rst

   ``r gdtr`` and the detail of each descriptors can be seen with commands such as ``dp @cs``.
-When using a local debugger, it is nevertheless possible to compile a userland program which shows the result of ``sgdt`` instruction, which is not priviledged, and then use the pointer in WinDBG with ``nt!_KGDTENTRY`` (or ``nt!_KGDTENTRY64``) structure.
+When using a local debugger, it is nevertheless possible to compile a userland program which shows the result of ``sgdt`` instruction, which is not privileged, and then use the pointer in WinDBG with ``nt!_KGDTENTRY`` (or ``nt!_KGDTENTRY64``) structure.